xcore/sc_ethernet/doc/ethernet/app_tutorial.rst

 XC channels).
 It also contains a top level par construct which sets the various functional units running that make up the program.

-We run the ethernet server (this is set to the tile ``ETHERNET_DEFAULT_TILE`` which is supplied by the board support module).
+We run the ethernet server (this is set to run on the tile ``ETHERNET_DEFAULT_TILE`` which is supplied by the board support module).
 First, the function :c:func:`otp_board_info_get_mac` reads the device mac address from ROM.
 The functions :c:func:`eth_phy_reset`, :c:func:`smi_config` and :c:func:`eth_phy_config` initialize the phy and then the main function :c:func:`ethernet_server` runs the ethernet component.
-The server communicates with other logical cores via the rx and tx channel arrays.
+The server communicates with other tasks via the rx and tx channel arrays.

 .. literalinclude:: app_ethernet_demo/src/demo.xc
   :start-after: //::ethernet